leighshepperson/stubr/README.md

 Stubr records information about function calls.
 In particular, the inputs and outputs of a function are recorded in the order that the function is called.

-Each stubbed module has a function called `__stubr__` and this is used to get information about the stub.
+If the `call_info` option is true, then you can use the function `Stubr.call_info!` to get call information about the stub.

-For example, to get information about a particular function call, you can call the `__stubr__` function like so:
+For example:

 ```elixir
 stubbed = Stubr.stub!([